linera-io/linera-protocol/CONTRIBUTING.md

   features = ["test"] }` in the section `[dev-dependencies]` instead of repeating the dependencies already declared by the feature `test`.

-* A few crates define the features `wasm` and `wasmer`.
+* A few crates define the features `wasmtime` and `wasmer`.
 For conveniency, these crates also define a `default` feature.
 As a consequence, these crates must always be included with the flag `no-default-features = true`.
 (This also applies to the self-dependencies of the previous rule.)

-Besides the verification bove with clippy, the following steps will verify that most combinations of features compile for each crate:
+Besides the verification above with clippy, the following steps will verify that most combinations of features compile for each crate:
 ```
 cargo install --git https://github.com/ma2bd/cargo-all-features --branch workspace_metadata